 - Any other information you consider useful for the Rows team.

-- Your email should be signed with our PGP key.
+- Encrypt your email report with our PGP key.

 By submitting a vulnerability report to Rows, you grant to Rows GmbH, a perpetual, irrevocable, no charge license to all intellectual property rights licensable by you in or related to the use of this material.
 Also, it is important that you notify us if any of this material is not your own work or is covered by the intellectual property rights of others.
 Not notifying us means that you've represented that no third-party intellectual property rights are involved.